Strategic marketing partnership: questions and answers

 • What are the central guidelines – or the “red thread” – for a marketing partnership at league level?

 No debt: The DFL business model is to be refined – but with a financing model that is positive in the long term and fair to future generations.
 Several options for financing this refinement have been examined in recent months, including careful consideration of the advantages and disadvantages.
 League debt was rejected by the DFL’s governing bodies and management because borrowing outside capital in a difficult interest rate environment would lead to financing and repayment costs that would need to be paid regardless of the DFL’s revenue development.
 Debt at league level could also lead to the communitisation of debt between clubs, and this possibility needs to be ruled out.
-In contrast, a strong partner would bear a portion of the risk and participate in positive business development.
+In contrast, a strong partner bears a portion of the risk and participates in positive business development.
 In addition to other advantages, a strategic marketing partnership would mean that the licensed rights would return to DFL e.V. in their entirety once a temporary minority interest expired.
-The growth capital (including interest) would not have to be repaid.
-Instead, it would be covered by the marketing partner’s temporary interest in licensing revenue.
+The growth capital (including interest) does not have to be repaid.
+Instead, it is covered by the marketing partner’s temporary interest in licensing revenue.

-No flooding of the market with money: The current discussions are focused on just one key pillar: the ongoing development of the DFL’s central marketing in the interests of a positive future for the leagues and the clubs as described above.
+The focus is on one key pillar: the ongoing development of the DFL’s central marketing in the interests of a positive future for the leagues and the clubs as described above.
 It is therefore intended that a majority of the growth capital from a strategic marketing partnership would be channelled into the DFL’s business development – with the aim of growing long-term revenue from central marketing through investment today that would benefit all clubs.
 Significant distributions to the clubs from the remainder are intended to compensate them for strategic partner’s minority participation in licensing revenue.
 In other words, this is money that would have been distributed to the clubs in the years ahead anyway even without a strategic partnership being concluded.
 Despite persistent speculation, a strategic partnership will therefore not end up as “more money in the pockets of players and consultants”.
+Further support payments for specific club measures, e.g. in the area of international travel, will be provided on the basis of established “rate-card” mechanisms, as has been customary for years (by way of example, information on the current rate card for internationalisation can be found here in German).
+Support payments will only be made for activities actually performed.
+The precise mechanisms and a revised rate card will be further elaborated by the DFL and the Internationalisation Commission, which consists of representatives from twelve clubs.

 Decision-making power remains with the clubs: It is the DFL’s task to develop and put forward options regarding the refinement in conjunction with the governing bodies.
 No marketing partnership will be agreed without an approving resolution by the Members Assembly on 11 December in which the clubs instruct the Executive Committee and the management to negotiate a marketing partnership and authorise them to conclude the transaction in line with the material conditions and key points adopted by the clubs.

 To safeguard the interests of the DFL and the clubs, the intention is for a licence model rather than the sale of a share in the DFL.
 This entails the formation of a new marketing company (“MediaCo”) for which the intended legal form under German law is a partnership limited by shares (KGaA).
-DFL e.V. would licence the global media and other commercial rights to MediaCo.
-MediaCo’s revenue, less the marketing partner’s single-digit percentage economic minority interest, would be distributed to DFL e.V. and the clubs.
+DFL e.V. will licence the global media and other commercial rights to MediaCo.
+MediaCo’s revenue, less the marketing partner’s single-digit percentage economic minority interest, will be distributed to DFL e.V. and the clubs.

-• How might MediaCo’s governing bodies be structured?
+• How are MediaCo’s governing bodies structured?

 Before anything else: It goes without saying that the internal organisation of DFL e.V and DFL GmbH, and in particular the composition of the executive bodies (including the DFL Members Assembly, the DFL Executive Committee, the DFL Supervisory Board, the DFL management and the DFL Licensing Committee), would be unaffected by any strategic partnership and that, going forward, this would remain the sole responsibility of the responsible executive bodies of DFL e.V. and DFL GmbH as set out in the Articles of Association.